 The Samuel J. Heyman Service to America Medals (Sammies) pay tribute to America's dedicated federal workforce, highlighting those who have made significant contributions to our country.
 Honorees are chosen based on their commitment and innovation, as well as the impact of their work on addressing the needs of the nation.

-President Barack Obama meets with Samuel J. Heyman Service to America Medals finalists and winners in the East Room of the White House, Oct.
-23, 2013.
-(Official White House Photo by Pete Souza)
+First Lady Michelle Obama greets the winners of the 2014 Sammies Awards, the Samuel J. Heyman Service to America Medals, and executives in the East Garden Room (Booksellers Area) of the White House, Sept.
+30, 2014.
+(Official White House Photo by Lawrence Jackson).

 The Samuel J. Heyman Service to America Medals are presented annually by the nonprofit, nonpartisan Partnership for Public Service to celebrate excellence in our federal civil service.

 2014 National Sponsors: